projectdiscovery/nuclei-templates/osint/README.md

 nuclei -tags osint -var user=elon
 ```

-**osint** templates can be also ran against list of usernames as well.
+**OSINT** templates can be also ran against list of usernames as well.

 ```console
 $ cat user_names.txt